TargetCall: Eliminating the Wasted Computation in Basecalling via Pre-Basecalling Filtering: Introduction

 \section{Introduction}

 Genome sequencing, which determines the nucleotide sequence of an organism's genome, plays a pivotal role in enabling many medical and scientific advancements~\cite{alkan2009personalized, ashley2016towards, chin2011cancer, ellegren2014genome, alvarez2017next}.
-Modern sequencing technologies {produce} increasingly large amounts of genomic data at low cost~\cite{wang2021nanopore}. {Leveraging this genomic data requires new fast, efficient, and accurate analysis tools.}
+Modern sequencing technologies produce increasingly large amounts of genomic data at low cost~\cite{wang2021nanopore}.
+Leveraging this genomic data requires fast, efficient, and accurate analysis tools.

-{Current s}equencing {machines} are unable to {determine} an organism’s genome as a single {contiguous} sequence \cite{alser2021technology}.
-Instead, {they} sequence fragments of a genome, called \emph{reads}. {The length of the} read{s} depends on the sequencing technology, {and significantly affects} the performance and accuracy of genome analysis.
-The use of \emph{long reads} can provide higher accuracy and performance on many genome analysis steps~\cite{treangen2011repetitive, firtina2016genomic, alkan2010limitations, lu2016oxford, magi2018nanopore, firtina_blend_2022}.
+Current sequencing machines are unable to determine an organism’s genome as a single contiguous sequence \cite{alser2021technology}.
+Instead, they sequence fragments of a genome, called \emph{reads}.
+The length of the reads depends on the sequencing technology and significantly affects the performance (i.e., speed or runtime) and accuracy of genome analysis.
+The use of \emph{long reads} can provide higher accuracy and performance on many genome analysis steps~\cite{treangen2011repetitive, firtina2016genomic, alkan2010limitations, lu2016oxford, magi2018nanopore, firtina_blend_2023}.